Lectures on LHC Physics: Higgs physics

 \subsubsection{Higgs boson}

 At this stage we have defined a perfectly fine electroweak theory with massive gauge bosons.
-All we need is a finite vacuum expectation value for $\s$, which means this field \underline{spontaneously breaks} the electroweak symmetry not by explicit terms in the Lagrangian but via the vacuum and relying on an unknown origin of this finite VEV.
+All we need is a finite vacuum expectation value for $\s$, which means this field \underline{spontaneously breaks} the electroweak symmetry not by explicit terms in the Lagrangian but via the vacuum.
+The origin of this finite vacuum expectation value is not specified.
+This aspect that the Higgs mechanism does not actually specify where the vacuum expectation value $v$ comes from is emphasized by Peter Higgs in his original paper.
 If we are interested in physics at or above the electroweak energy scale $E \sim v$ some kind of ultraviolet completion of this $\s$ model should tell us what the $\s$ field's properties as a quantum object are.

-If we consider our $\s$ model itself the fundamental theory and promote the $\s$ field to a quantum field like all other Standard Model fields, we need to allow for \underline{quantum fluctuations} of $\tr(\sdag\s)$ around the vacuum value $\tr \sdag\s=2$.
-We can parameterize these new degrees of freedom as a real scalar field
+If we consider our $\s$ model itself the fundamental theory and promote the $\s$ field to a quantum field like all other Standard Model fields, we need to allow for \underline{quantum fluctuations} of $\tr(\sdag\s)$ around the vacuum value $\tr(\sdag\s)=2$.
+Omitting the Goldstone modes we can parameterize these new degrees of freedom as a real scalar field

 as long as this physical field $H$ has a vanishing vacuum expectation value and therefore